juliusgeo/exprify/README.md

 # Exprify

-Remove the need for whitespace in Python code by converting it to expression-only syntax.
+Convert arbitrary Python code to expression-only syntax while preserving semantics.
+Additionally includes functions for reflowing the expression-only code into arbitrary shapes (useful for creating ASCII art of your code).

 ### Installation
 Currently not on PyPi, so you'll need to install from source: